ankargren/ankargren.github.io/_includes/research.md

 I am a Ph.
 D. student at the Department of Statistics, Uppsala University.
 My current focus is Bayesian time series econometrics in general and mixed-frequency models in particular.
-During the fall of 2018 I am visiting the Modeling division at Sveriges Riksbank as a Ph.
-D. intern.

 ### Peer-reviewed publications

-3. Jin, S., and Ankargren, S. (2018) "[Frequentist model averaging in structural equation modelling](https://link.springer.com/article/10.1007/s11336-018-9624-y)", *Psychometrika*.
+3. Jin, S., and Ankargren, S. (2019) "[Frequentist model averaging in structural equation modelling](https://link.springer.com/article/10.1007/s11336-018-9624-y)", *Psychometrika*.
 2. Ankargren S., and Jin, S. (2018) "[On the least-squares model averaging interval estimator](http://www.tandfonline.com/doi/full/10.1080/03610926.2017.1300272)", *Communications in Statistics---Theory and Methods*.
 1. Ankargren S., Bjellerup, M., and Shahnazarian, H. (2017) "[The importance of the financial system for the real economy](http://link.springer.com/article/10.1007/s00181-016-1175-4)", *Empirical Economics*.